ShadowNode/shadownode.github.io/content/home/commands.md

 ### Island/Cave Area

-Any server that is a skyblock style or uses a predefined starting area will use this plugin to create your area.
+Any server that is a Skyblock style or uses a predefined starting area will use this plugin to create your area.
 Along with the commands mentioned above, there are a few more commands for your island/cave.\
 *Servers that fit into this category are servers like: Stoneblock, SkyFactory, Glacial Awakening.*

 ``/area create`` Creates an area and automatically sets the area spawn point. **This command wipes your inventory.**